 It is important to understand some of the most common terms used when discussing SUDs.
-Addiction is defined by the American Society of Addiction Medicine (ASAM) as "a primary chronic, neurobiologic disease, with genetic, psychosocial, and environmental factors influencing the development and manifestations" [66].
+Addiction is defined by the American Society of Addiction Medicine (ASAM) as a "treatable, chronic medical disease involving complex interactions among brain circuits, genetics, the environment, and an individual's life experiences.
+People with addiction use substances or engage in behaviors that become compulsive and often continue despite harmful consequences" [66].
 It is characterized by behaviors that include one or more of the following: impaired control over drug use, compulsive use, continued use despite harm, and craving.
-Addiction is also referred to as psychologic dependence.
+The ASAM also notes as part of their definition of addiction that "prevention efforts and treatment approaches for addiction are generally as successful as those for other chronic diseases" [66].